daviddarnes/alembic/README.md

 There's a number of settings you'll need to change before you can start hacking away at files.
 Here's a run down of what you'll need to change:

 ### Gem settings
-`twitter`, `author` and `social` values will need to be changed to the projects social information or removed, look for the `Gem settings` comment within the `/_config.yml` file.
-These values are for the [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag), follow the link to find out more.
+`twitter`, `author` and `social` values will need to be changed to the projects' social information or removed.
+Look for the `Gem settings` comment within the `/_config.yml` file.
+These values are for the [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) - follow the link to find out more.

 ### Site settings
 You'll need to change the `description`, `title` and `url` to match with the project.
 You'll also need to replace the `/_uploads/logo.png` with the project logo.
 The `email` needs to be changed to the email you want to receive contact form enquires with.
-The `disqus` value should be changed to your project username on [Disqus](https://disqus.com) Look for the `Site settings` comment within the `/_config.yml` file.
+The `disqus` value should be changed to your project username on [Disqus](https://disqus.com).
+Look for the `Site settings` comment within the `/_config.yml` file.
+The `repo` setting is optional, for now, and can be removed entirely, if you wish.

 ### Site navigation
-There are 3 different navigation types; one for the header, one for the footer and one for a set of social links shown in the aside (or sidebar).
-If the header or footer navigation are removed they will fallback to a list of pages within the site.
+There are 3 different navigation types: one for the header, one for the footer and one for a set of social links shown in the aside (or sidebar).
+If the header or footer navigation are removed, they will fallback to a list of pages within the site.
 The `social_navigation` properties should either be one that is already in the list (so `Twitter` or `Facebook`) or simply `link`, This is so an icon can be set for the link.
 Look for the `Site navigation` comment within the `/_config.yml` file.

 ## Using includes

-There are 2 main types of includes, ones designed for the site and ones that are designed as shortcodes.
-Here are a list if the shortcode includes:
+There are 2 main types of includes: ones designed for the site and ones that are designed as shortcodes.
+Here are a list of the shortcode includes:

 ### `button.html`
 A button that can link to a page of any kind.